jamiehunt/edit/website/README.md

 This is the website source code to be used with [VitePress](https://vitepress.dev/).
+This is NOT the source you should look at for editing the contents, see the [docs](../docs) folder.

-Licensed under the Apache License v2.0, see [LICENSE](./LICENSE) for more information.
+Copyright (c) 2025 taskylizard.
+All Rights Reserved.